mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 find the wp_addactionsandfilters_plugin_usercode table.
 If you know the code item that is causing the problem, then set its "enabled" value to 0.

+Alternately, disable the problem code using the following query if you know the code's ID number.
+If the ID is 5, then you would execute:
+<code>UPDATE wp_addactionsandfilters_plugin_usercode SET enabled = 0 WHERE id = 5</code>

 Alternately, disable all code using the following query:
 <code>UPDATE wp_addactionsandfilters_plugin_usercode SET enabled = 0</code>